-Everledger contributes to the OECD Blockchain Expert Policy Advisory Board (BEPAB), which aims to help publicise and explore the policy implications around blockchain in a variety of areas including health, transportation, agriculture, environment, and supply chain management.
+Everledger contributes to the OECD Blockchain Expert Policy Advisory Board (BEPAB), which aims to help publicise and explore the policy implications around blockchain in various areas, including health, transportation, agriculture, environment, and supply chain management.

-Business leaders across the diamond value chain are recognising the role that blockchain asset tracking can play in helping to eliminate conflict stones, improve worker rights and take a more sustainable approach to ecology, carbon management and the circular economy.
-On behalf of our clients, Everledger uses a symphony of different technologies including blockchain, AI, IoT and nanotechnology to create a digital twin of every diamond: a secure and permanent digital record of an asset’s origin, characteristics and ownership (read more on asset tracking software).
+Business leaders across the diamond value chain recognise the role that blockchain asset tracking can play in helping to eliminate conflict stones, improve worker rights and take a more sustainable approach to ecology, carbon management and the circular economy.
+On behalf of our clients, Everledger uses a symphony of different technologies, including blockchain, AI, IoT and nanotechnology, to create a digital twin of every diamond: a secure and permanent digital record of an asset’s origin, characteristics and ownership (read more on asset tracking software).

-Our solutions are built on not only advanced technology but also a deep knowledge of the industry, rooted in corporate citizenship principles.
+Our solutions are built on advanced technology and deep industry knowledge rooted in corporate citizenship principles.
 We work together with partners to increase their value – more responsibly, more sustainably and more efficiently.

 We also partner with Gübelin Gem Lab – the world’s leading gemological laboratory for examining and determining the authenticity of coloured gemstones.
 Together, we deliver the Provenance Proof Blockchain to improve traceability in the industry.
 Through the blockchain technology of this platform, coupled with Gübelin’s Emerald Paternity Test, it’s possible to evidence a stone’s birthplace and trace its journey across the value chain.

 The Wine Industry: